Gas safety at home

 - engineer's qualifications are up to date

-You can also use the website address and phone number listed above to confirm that the engineer is registered.
+You can also use the Gas Safe Register website to confirm an engineer is on the register.

 The downloadable leaflets about the Gas Safe Register show a sample ID card for an engineer on the Gas Safe Register.